uwiwiow/minesweeper/README.md

-.BOMBS = 99, // Number of bombs in the game (might not be accurate) .STATE = START, // Default state when starting the game .VISIBLE_TILES = 0 // Number of starting visible tiles (used to calculate win condition) };
+.BOMBS = 99, // Number of bombs in the game (might not be accurate) .STATE = START, // Default state when starting the game .VISIBLE_TILES = 0 // Number of starting visible tiles (used to calculate win condition) .FIRST_CELL = BLANK, // Default first tile to open (BLANK / NUMBER / MINE / ANY) .MAX_ITERATIONS = 10000 // Maximum iterations for generating the board before automatic termination (-1 for unlimited) };
 ```
 The width and height of the window are calculated based on the values given in the status.